rohit-tambakhe/mediawiki/README.md

-# Lab networking setup for Mediawiki using JUJU:
+# Lab setup for Mediawiki using JUJU:

 1. Create the VPC to host the Kubernetes Cluster: